-Do Good Roseville is an all-volunteer non-profit that makes connections to share ideas and information which have a positive impact on our community in Roseville, Minnesota
+Do Good Roseville is an all-volunteer, community based organization that makes connections to share ideas and information which have a positive impact on our community in Roseville, Minnesota

 Do Good Roseville began in 2015 when Kathy Ramundt wanted to do something good in our community.
 She decided to collect winter coats and hats and mittens for children, and Sherry Sanders said “I’ll help!”.